Houston Trinity News

 Prayers of Thanks and Praise

 To our awesome God, our guide, our provider, our Shepherd, our Savior for another year of family and community at Houston Trinity.
+Thanks for being our Master Gardener tending to our roots.

 Open Hearts and Minds; Eyes that See and Ears that Hear